-The best fleet of motorhomes and campervans for rent near Limerick
+The best campervans and motorhomes for hire near Limerick

 Lending its name to the humorous poems, Limerick isn’t a city that deserves to be laughed at.
 The historic centre has an impressive number of stunning Georgian-era structures, including St John’s Cathedral, which has the tallest spire in Ireland.
 But beyond the reach of the city streets, Limerick is ringed by commanding areas of natural beauty.
 One of the best ways to begin discovering it all is by taking to the N69 Scenic Drive to Tralee, which at just 100 kilometres long provides a great alternative to the 2,500-kilometre-long Wild Atlantic Way.
 Walkers are also well-catered for with any number of paths in Curraghchase Forest Park as well as among the mountains of Ballyhoura in the Golden Vale.